Chinese Legalism — Definition, Belief, History and Facts

 Imitating and worshiping the systems of the past empires is a big retroversion.

 Law provisions should be explicit and stable and widespread, so that the entire society would know and follow them, strictly.

-8 An unified ideologies is essential.
+A unified ideology is essential.

 You Might Also Like: